-For her the panic surrounding graffiti has to do with a disposition towards youth.
-In this discussion, Graves is careful to recognize the importance of this form of data in municipal decision making.
+This discussion between two women from two different neighborhoods (Phinney Ridge and Capitol Hill), highlights the importance of data in figuring the concerns of community residents, and transducing the space of the street.
+Lisa Graves initiates the discussion after looking at a printed table displaying the frequency of recorded feature-conditions.
+For her, the panic surrounding graffiti has to do with a disposition towards youth (Graves, 2008).
+In this discussion, Graves is careful to recognize the importance of this form of data in municipal decision-making.
 For her, it's a matter of clarifying the relative importance.
-'Catherine Sunders', a long-time resident of the Capitol Hill neighborhood, points to the subjective nature of this kind of measurement, of "counting every little thing".
+Catherine Sunders, a long-time resident of the Capitol Hill neighborhood, points to the subjective nature of this kind of measurement, of "counting every little thing".
 For both, the mattering of data is at issue.

 The materialization of data around the occurrence of 'tags' slips easily into the significance of that data collection event.
-In this slippage, the transductive force of data is apparent; the significance of these unsavory elements of the urban street is produced by the shear aggregation of the individually coded tags.
+In this slippage, the transductive force of data is apparent; the significance of these unsavory elements of the urban street is produced by the shear aggregation of the individually-coded tags.
 In other words, the code-work of counting graffiti tags is meaningful as a counting event, and belies other (perhaps, more meaningful) discussions about the presence of graffiti.
 It is not until the participants are asked to speak to the results of the survey that this transductive relationship between code and meaning, data and space, is made recognizable.

 This discussion points to the pervasiveness of counting in these kinds of urban data practices.
 As a technology of coding, counting fixates on the occurrence, while displacing the conditions of that occurrence.
 Counting decontextualizes.
-Counting does not remove meaning; as Graves and Sunders articulate above, counting matters too much.
-Later in our focus group discussion, 'Lisa Graves' and 'John Griffin' describe the displacement that results.
+Counting doesn't remove meaning; as Graves and Sunders articulates above, counting matters too much.
+Later in our focus group discussion, Lisa Graves and John Griffin describe the displacement that results.

-Graves: "One of my theories is that graffiti, and occurrence of graffiti, is directly proportional to youth habitat and whether there is youth habitat or not, and so somehow I want to be able to use [these data] as a tool to get youth habitat and provisions ..." (emphasis added).
+Graves: One of my theories is that graffiti, and occurrence of graffiti, is directly proportional to youth habitat and whether there is youth habitat or not, and so somehow I want to be able to use [this data] as a tool to get youth habitat and provisions...

-Griffin: "So if you can't-if you don't articulate that kind of [approach] ... then the standard practice is [that] this [graffiti] is a sign of disorder, this is a sign of a problem, as opposed to this is a habitat for teens.
-It's a different problem. ...
+Griffin: ...
+So if you can't-if you don't articulate that kind of [approach] ... then the standard practice is [that] this [graffiti] is a sign of disorder, this is a sign of a problem, as opposed to this is a habitat for teens.
+It's a different problem...
 This [graffiti] is a symptom of a problem. ...
-And this is the thing that's so interesting with this kind of data system. ...
-You can get into a belief that this [data] is a real thing, ... and not to understand how this relates to other types of phenomena" (emphasis added).
+And this is the thing that's so interesting with this kind of data system...
+You can get into a belief that this [data] is a real thing, ... and not to understand how this relates to other types of phenomena.
+(Graves, 2008, emphasis mine; Griffin, 2008, emphasis mine)

 Here, Graves and Griffin discuss how data about graffiti, stripped of its relationality, foregrounds counting as the primary representational mechanism.
 Instead, during our focus group, other narrations of the data emerge.
 Graves crafts an association between the lack of environments for youth activity, what she calls "youth habitat", and the presence of graffiti.
-For her, the 'problem' of graffiti, as it gets counted during these street-level surveys, can only be resolved by looking at the needs of youth in that neighborhood-needs which are perhaps less easily counted and coded into this indicator system.
+For her, the 'problem' of graffiti, as it gets counted during these street level surveys, can only be resolved by looking at the needs of youth in that neighborhood -- needs which are perhaps less easily counted and coded into this indicator system.